 - (1) To prepare for the exam, be sure that you have reviewed all class notes and chapters one and two in the text.
 Below is a list of some types of problems you should know.
 This is not meant to be exhaustive. - (2) Remember that HOW you solve the problems is more important than what your final answers are.
 Be sure to justify ALL your work.
 Read the directions carefully!
 Most solutions will require sentences! - (3) Bring a pencil (or several!) with a good eraser. - (4) Neatness is a plus!
 Make sure I can follow your work on your exam. - (5) Remember that your journal is due at the exam.
 Double check to make sure you have completed all problems listed for your journal work.
 Doing these will help you review for the exam.
 I will be grading three to four problems completely and checking to see whether you have worked on the rest.
-Be sure your journal follows the guidelines (in a composition book, highlighted section and problem numbers, etc.)!
+Be sure your journal follows the guidelines to obtain credit! - (6) I will provide you with a non-graphing calculator for the exam. - (7) There will be randomized seating at the exam.
+You may want to wait until the names have been laid out on desks before taking a seat.